 In facilities without current generation, using a set of linear springs inserted into a mooring cable and a pulley system at the fairlead point for simulation of steady current load may be employed (Chakrabarti (1998)).
-The initial fairlead angles and pretension at top end of mooring cable are adjusted to match the calculated ones.
-Then, steady current loads can be calculated by the empirical formulas in RCS rules including API-RP2SK (2005) and depend on the geometry of the exposed structural components and types of floaters.
+The initial fairlead angles and pretension at the top end of the mooring cable are adjusted to match the calculated ones.
+Then, steady current loads can be calculated by the empirical formulas in RCS rules including API-RP2SK (2005), and they depend on the geometry of the exposed structural components and types of floaters.
 However, this method will not account for the wave-current interaction.
-The pulley system will also lead to incorrect changes of the static configuration of mooring lines in the catenary spread mooring system
+The pulley system will also lead to incorrect changes of the static configuration of mooring lines in catenary spread mooring systems.

-2.6 Coupled aero-hydrodynamic tests
+3.6 Coupled aero-hydrodynamic tests

-2.6.1 Simplified Simulation of Rotor
+3.6.1 Simplified Simulation of Rotor